Public servants express 'zero faith' in Phoenix damages claims process after long waits | CBC News

 I can't assume that I'm actually going to ever get paid.- Grant Dyck, retired public servant

-Dyck, who retired in 2019 with a disability, says his pension amount every month remains unstable due to Phoenix miscalculations.
-He says the calculations for his best five years was "messed up" due to the random under- and over-payments he received due to Phoenix.
+Dyck, who retired in 2019 with a disability, said his pension amount every month remains unstable due to Phoenix miscalculations.
+He said the calculations for his best five years was "messed up" due to the random under- and over-payments he received due to Phoenix.

 "To best of my knowledge, I cannot fathom what I should be paid, what is due to me, or what I owe the government," said Dyck, who audited payrolls as part of his government job.